devvratmiglani/Skribbl-Public/README.md

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the GNU GENERAL PUBLIC LICENSE Version 3 License.

 ## Contact